GeoNode/documentation/usage/accounts_user_profile/updating_profile/notification_settings.rst

 Setting Notification Preferences
 ================================

-By default GeoNode sends notifications to the users for events that the users could be subscribe such as a new dataset uploaded or a new rate added to a map.
+By default GeoNode sends notifications to the users for events that they could be subscribed to such as a new dataset uploaded or a new rate added to a map.
 You can adjust your notification settings by clicking on the :guilabel:`Notifications` link of the *Profile* page (see :ref:`editing-profile`).

 .. note:: Make sure to have a verified email address to which notices can be sent.
 If not see :ref:`associating_emails`.